 Food Challenge Testing in Charlotte

 At Carolina Asthma & Allergy Center, we offer various types of food allergy testing around Charlotte to determine what’s causing your allergic reactions.
-Our team of Board-Certified physicians allergists, and dietitians is here to give you the best care possible, and help you return to a sense of normalcy.
+Our team of Board-Certified allergists and dietitians are here to give you the best care possible, and help you return to a sense of normalcy.
 Whether you’re having significant reactions or frustrating sensitivities, we’re here to help.
 We will guide you through the food challenge process, explain the results, and work with you to develop a personalized management plan that is both effective and convenient.

 How to Request a Food Challenge Appointment